A Tutorial on Meta-Reinforcement Learning: Many-shot Meta-RL

-Another area where building on standard RL algorithms is helpful is many-shot single-task meta-RL.
+Another area where building on standard RL algorithms is helpful is \textit{many-shot single-task meta-RL}.
 Instead of seeking greater generalization across complex task distributions, here the aim is to accelerate learning on a single hard task.
 Solving hard tasks requires many samples and leaves room for meta-learning to improve sample efficiency during the trial.
-Regardless of the differences in task distributions between single-task and multi-task many-shot meta-RL, we discuss the methods for both problems together due to their algorithmic similarity.
+We discuss this setting in Section~\ref{subsec:single-task-many-shot}.
+While the task distributions in the multi-task and single-task many-shot meta-RL problems are very different, we discuss the methods for both of them together in Section~\ref{subsection:long-horizon-methods} due to the similarity of algorithms used in the settings.

-In the following, we first discuss the multi-task and single-task many-shot meta-RL problem settings, and then survey the methods in both settings.
+There is less research on the many-shot meta-RL setting compared to its few-shot counterpart.
+We believe this disparity is in large part due to the higher computational demands that follow from the very nature of the many-shot meta-RL setting, placing it beyond the reach of many academic groups.
+Furthermore, optimization in the many-shot setting is challenging due to high inner-loop computational costs, which limit the kinds of inner-loops that can be efficiently trained.
+For example, RL$^2$ could technically be used in the many-shot setting, but optimizing an RNN over millions of timesteps is beyond the current state of the art.
+These challenges are open problems in the many-shot meta-RL setting, and are discussed further in Section~\ref{sec:open_problems}.

-\subsection{Multi-Task Many-Shot Meta-RL}
+\section{Multi-task Many-shot Meta-RL}

 Many methods in this category are explicitly motivated by the desire to learn RL algorithms that learn quickly on \textit{any} new task.
-This requires either a training task distribution that essentially encompasses all reasonable tasks, or alternatively adaptation to tasks outside the training task distribution.
+This requires either a training task distribution that has support for all tasks of interest, or alternatively adaptation to tasks outside the training task distribution.